akansha001/DOG-AND-CAT-CLASSIFIER/README.md

 # DOG-AND-CAT-CLASSIFIER

 The task was to classify images of dogs and cats using convolutional neural networks.
-In the model we have also used deep learning libraries like keras and tensorflow.
+In the model I have also used deep learning libraries like keras and tensorflow.